 Improving the rights of long-term residents and their families.
 And that is something that see, for example, with the new card for family members of Spaniards (which we now take a closer look at).

-When will the new immigration regulations be published?
+When will the new immigration regulations enter into force?

-All the changes in the new immigration update
+All the changes in the latest immigration update

-Below we analyze, one by one, all major changes that the regulation will undergo once this immigration update comes into force:
+Below, we analyze one by one, all the major changes that the regulation will undergo once this immigration update comes into force:

 Creation of the sociolabor arraigo